jjtorroglosa/cliphar/README.md

 ## 3. Generating a phar

-You can use https://github.com/box-project/box2 to create a self contained phar with your application.
+Just do `box build`.
+In the cliphar-skeleton project you have all the stuff configured to make this happen.
+Take a look at the [box.json](https://github.com/jjtorroglosa/cliphar-skeleton/blob/master/box.json) file there.

-In the cliphar-skeleton project you can find a template box.json file.
+For more info about box.json configuration and features see https://github.com/box-project/box2

 ## 4. Autowiring